shuzaei/brainfunc/README.md

 | `[_0-9A-Za-z]`   | `f_[_0-9A-Za-z]();`                |
 | `#`              | `//`                               |

-- Notice: you receive `-1` as `EOF` in the input.
+- Note: you receive `-1` as `EOF` in the input.
-- Notice: out of bounds array accesses have undefined behavior.
+- Note: out of bounds array accesses have undefined behavior.

 # Brainfunc visualizer

 A visualizer of Brainfunc.
 You can find it [here](https://shuzaei.github.io/brainfunc/visualizer/).

-- **Attention: it is a beta version now.**
+- **Note: it is a beta version now.**
-- Attention: ad-blocks may disable indicating the cursor.
+- Note: ad-blocks may disable indicating the cursor.

 ## Special specifications